-The Bragging Bat is a semi-perennial competition between Cosmos Cricket Club and Taverners Cricket Club.
+The Bragging Bat is a semi-annual competition between Cosmos Cricket Club and Taverners Cricket Club.
 The competition started in 2009.
 Each year we play 2 matches, 1 indoor and 1 outdoor.
 The winner of each match is permanently recorded on ‘The Bragging Bat’.

 Indoor Game Winner Outdoor Game Winner

 B Bat #01- Feb 18, 2009 – Cosmos B Bat #02- Aug 12, 2009 – Taverners

 B Bat #03- Feb 24, 2010 – Cosmos B Bat #04- June 30, 2010 – Cosmos

 B Bat #05- Feb 16, 2011 – Taverners B Bat #06- July 06, 2011 – Cosmos

 B Bat #07- March 22, 2012 – Taverners B Bat #08- June 27, 2012 – Taverners

 B Bat #09- April 03, 2013 – Taverners B Bat #10- June 19, 2013 – Cosmos

 B Bat #11- March 19, 2014 – Cosmos B Bat #12- June 25, 2014 – Taverners